 The aptly named Skeleton Coast stretches north of Swakopmund.
-The strong Benguela current, dense fog and shifting sandbanks make this a particularly dangerous stretch of coastline, and the numerous shipwrecks visible from the shore bear testament to this.
+The strong Benguela current, dense fog and shifting sandbanks make this a particularly dangerous stretch of coastline, which was once known for the numerous shipwrecks that could be seen here, though most of these have now been claimed back by the sea.
 Perhaps surprisingly, this area sustains an array of wildlife.
 The stunning rock formations, dunes and plains on this rugged coastline are home to desert-adapted elephant, brown hyena and many more species .

 Reasons to visit the Skeleton Coast include:

 This coastal region can be visited at any time of year.
 The winter months can see some spectacular Atlantic storms and the days often start with fog rolling in from the sea but like much of Namibia, it can be a year round destination.

 You can self-drive to the Southern Part of the Skeleton Coast, but if you want to venture north it will have to be done as part of a fly-in safari, and whilst this is expensive, it is a unique experience and you will see some beautiful, desolate, volatile coastline.